wp-plugins/wp-cleanfix/readme.txt

 Tags: Database, Post, Page, Categories, Post Meta, Revision, Comments, Compress, Improvements, Manage, Clean, Repair, Optimize, Fix, Tools, Utility
 Requires at least: 2.9.1
 Tested up to: 3.1.2
-Stable tag: 2.2.2
+Stable tag: 2.3

 WP CleanFix is an all in one tool for check, repair, fix and optimize your Wordpress blog.

 == Description ==

 WP CleanFix is a management tool for for check, repair, fix and optimize your Wordpress blog.
 The Ajax interface allow to manage all status in one only page!
 Remember: This software is free.
-You don't need to donate money to supporting it.
+You don't need to donate money to support it.
 Just talk about it.

 **FEATURES**